s9w/headcache/README.md

     pip install headcache

 and run it in a directory of your choice with `headcache` from the command line (or an appropriate shortcut).
-It looks for `.md` files that have one H1 headline, and splits the content of each file in h2 chunks.
+It looks for `.md` files in the working directory that have one h1 headline, and splits the content of each file in h2 chunks.

 ![markdown_syntax](doc/syntax.png)

 Since text editing is a very personal choice, headcache does not contain a text editor!
 To add or change your notes, use an external editor.
 File changes are instantly loaded into the program.
 A **double click on any file will open it in the default text editor**.
-Saving will triger an instant update to navigation, preview and the search index.
+Saving will trigger an instant update to navigation, preview and the search index.

 The escape key can be used to quickly jump to search (and back).
-All file contents are indexed, searches are instant and a return on any match will jump to the appropriate information.
+All file contents are indexed, searches are instant and a return key press on any match will jump to the appropriate information.

 ![search](doc/search.png)